Paul McGrath (actor): Career

-On Broadway, McGrath appeared in more than 30 plays, including the 1949 Clifford Odets Broadway play The Big Knife.
+McGrath's work on stage included performing as a member of the George Sharp Stock Company at the Pitt Theater in Pittsburgh, Pennsylvania.
+On Broadway, he appeared in more than 30 plays, including the 1949 Clifford Odets Broadway play The Big Knife.
 His Broadway debut was as Dr. Green in In the Near Future (1925), and his last Broadway role was Nick Hagen in Brightower (1970).

 Personal life and death

-McGrath was married to actress Anne Sargent.
+McGrath was married to actresses Lulu Mae Hubbard (who died in 1966) and Anne Sargent.
 He died of a heart attack in his sleep in London on April 13, 1978, two days after his 74th birthday.